horsaen/afreeca-downloader/README.md

 ## Features
 - DVR-like recording, neatly sorted by user in a download directory
-- Downloading stream from start [experimental, but working]
+- Downloading stream from start
 - Multi-site support
-- Batch downloading [not implemented]
+- Batch downloading [BETA]

 ## Installation and Usage